leo-pony/model-runner/pkg/distribution/README.md

 ## Overview

 Model Distribution is a Go library and CLI tool that allows you to package, push, pull, and manage models using container registries.
-It provides a simple API and command-line interface for working with models in GGUF format.
+It provides a simple API and command-line interface for working with models in GGUF and Safetensors format.

 ## Features